Cervical Cancer: Stages

 Stage IA2.
 The doctor can’t see this cancer without a microscope.
 It is between 3 and 5 mm deep but still less than 7 mm wide.

 Stage IB1.
-The tumor may be visible without a microscope.
-It is a tumor less than 4 cm in size and only in the cervix.
+The tumor may be seen without a microscope.
+The tumor is less than 4 cm in size and only in the cervix.

 Stage IB2.
 A doctor can see this cancer without a microscope.
 It is larger than 4 cm in size and only in the cervix.